moiseyalaev/CNN-Personal-Research/README.md

 # CNN-Personal-Research

 Conducted personal research with my partner Naoya Kumagai over the course of several months on Convolutional Neural Networks (CNNs).
-There are subclass of neural networks that are architected for the task of identifying and analyzing visual imagery.
-Our goal was to demenstrate a solid understanding of this variety of Neural Neworks both mathematically and practically using the MNIST dataset.
-Additonally, we created a final report to summarize our process which followed a machine learnig research paper model.
+There are subclasses of neural networks that are architected for the task of identifying and analyzing visual imagery.
+Our goal was to demonstrate a solid understanding of this variety of Neural Networks both mathematically and practically using the MNIST dataset.
+Additionally, we created a final report to summarize our process which followed a machine learning research paper model.

 There are three main elements of this project:

-1. **The Presentation** (best if veiwed first for an overview of the project) <br/>
+1. **The Presentation** (best if viewed first for an overview of the project) <br/>
   a.
-Introducing the histroical background of CNNs <br/>
+Introducing the historical background of CNNs <br/>
   b.
 Their utility and abundance in the real world <br/>
   c.
-Foward propogation of CNNs <br/>
+Forward propagation of CNNs <br/>
   d.
-Backpropogation of CNNs <br/>
+Backpropagation of CNNs <br/>
   e.
 Experiment and Results <br/>

 2. **The Experiment** <br/>